K1DBO/slice-master-6000/README.md

 settings of all your slices.
 The vertical slider will adjust the audio gain, while the knob adjusts the pan.
-The button between them shows the current audio gain and can be activated to reset the gain and pan to a preset value.
-The 'M' button will mute the slice while the 'S', solo, button mute all other slices.
+The button between them shows the current audio gain and can be activated to reset the gain and pan to their preset values.
+The 'M', mute, button will mute the slice while the 'S', solo, button mutes all other slices.

-If you hold the shift key while clicking on the gain preset button, instead of returning the gain to the preset value, the preset values will be changed to the current values.
-So the next time you activate the button, the gain and pan will be restored to the current values.
+If you hold the &lt;shift&gt; key while selecting the gain preset button, instead of returning the gain and pan to their preset values, the current values will be saved as the presets.
+So the next time you select the button, the gain and pan will be restored to these saved values.

+The solo button can also be used to form a solo group.
+When holding the &lt;Ctrl&gt; key while selecting the 'S' button, the slice will be added to the solo group.
+This is an easy way to mute everything except the selected slices.

-The Mix section of the settings page allows the mixer to be customized.
+The Mixer section of the settings page allows the mixer to be customized.
 If you'd like to hide inactive slices or enable AGC adjustments, select the corresponding options there.